jaysylvester/citizen/README.md

 ## Quick Start

-These commands will create a new directory for your web app, install citizen, use its scaffolding CLI to create the app's skeleton, and start citizen in production mode with the web server listening on port 80:
+These commands will create a new directory for your web app, install citizen, use its scaffolding CLI to create the app's skeleton, and start citizen with the web server listening on port 8080 (you can change the port to whatever you want):

     $ mkdir mywebapp
     $ cd mywebapp
     $ npm install citizen
-    $ node node_modules/citizen/util/scaffold skeleton
+    $ node node_modules/citizen/util/scaffold skeleton -n 8080
     $ cd app
     $ node start.js

-If port 80 is already in use or otherwise unavailable, swap this line for the line above, providing whatever port you want to use (8080 in this example):

-    $ node node_modules/citizen/util/scaffold skeleton -n 8080

 If everything went well, you'll see confirmation in the console that citizen is listening on the specified port.
-Go to http://127.0.0.1 in your browser (with the alternate port number appended if necessary) and you'll see a bare index template.
+Go to http://127.0.0.1:8080 in your browser and you'll see a bare index template.

 For configuration options, see [Configuration](#configuration).
 For more utilities, see [Utilities](#utilities).